UNITED STATES

 |

-Intangible assets consist primarily of customer relationships, trade names, and technology with useful lives of
+Intangible assets consist primarily of customer relationships and trade names, both with useful lives of

 The Company is a holding company and conducts its operations through its subsidiaries, which have incurred or guaranteed indebtedness as described below.